Boquerón Department

 In 1945 Boquerón was split, with the northern portion separated off being renamed "Chaco".
 The reduced remaining area continued to be called "Boquerón", and the department's capital was moved to Filadelfia (the previous capital had been Doctor Pedro P. Peña).
 However, in 1992 the previous department Chaco was re-integrated into Boquerón, effectively re-forming the department as of 1945 when it was split, except that after 1992 the enlarged department's capital remained at Filadelfia.

 Geography

 Boquerón Department is located in the Occidental Region of Paraguay, between the southern parallels 20° 06' and 23° 50' of latitude, and the western meridians 50° 20' and 62° 40' of longitude.
+It is the largest department of Paraguay, with an area of 91669 km2, slightly larger than Hungary or the province of South Sumatra.

 Adjacent territories

 North: Alto Paraguay Department, separated by an arbitrary straight line that goes from Hito IV Fort Tte.
 G. Mendoza to Fort Madrejón; and also by a railway from "km 220" to "km 160".

 South: Argentina, separated by the Pilcomayo River, from Misión San Lorenzo to Hito I Esmeralda.

 East: Presidente Hayes Department, separated by the road that connects Misión San Lorenzo with Fort Gral.
 Díaz, Ávalos Sánchez, Zenteno, Dr. Gaspar Rodríguez de Francia, Boquerón, Isla Po'í and Casanillo; and from this point, by an imaginary straight line until "km 160".
 It also borders Alto Paraguay Department, separated from it by a straight imaginary line from Fort Madrejón to Fort Carlos Antonio López and from there by another line to Fort Montanía.

 West: Bolivia, separated by an imaginary line from Hito I Esmeralda until Hito IV Fort Tte.
 Gabino Mendoza.